 163 South Street, Pittsfield

-212 Main Street, Wiliamstown
+212 Main Street, Williamstown

-CHP is also affiliated with Equiscript, a pharmacy delivery program which provides free home delivery in pre-sorted dose packages as well as a Patient Care Advocate who will personally assist you with refills and prescription maintenance.
+CHP is also affiliated with Equiscript, a pharmacy delivery program that provides free home delivery in pre-sorted dose packages as well as a Patient Care Advocate who will personally assist you with refills and prescription maintenance.

 Talk to your health care staff about your options.